Deep-Dey/python-sorter/README.md

     18. Tree_Sort

-    Total 18 sorting algorithm with their execution time on a Dataset with the outcome of fastest and slowest algorithm on given dataset.
+    Total 18 sorting algorithm with their execution time on a Dataset(String/Numerical) with the outcome of fastest and slowest algorithm on given dataset.

 ## Prerequisites